Solar Panels Perth, WA: Compare prices & installers

 • Solar feed-in tariffs: The rate that you are paid for any ‘excess’ solar energy that you send into the grid.
 The rate has changed in recent years due to the number of solar systems coming online with Synergy currently offering 10c / kWh for energy exported from 3 pm to 9 pm and 2.25c / kWh for energy exported at all other times.

-This differential – coupled with the low price of solar power in Perth – also means that Perth is one of the best cities to install battery storage in the country.
+This differential – coupled with the low price of solar power in Perth – also means that Perth is one of the best cities for solar companies to install battery storage in the country.

 In a nutshell: Having a solar system on your roof is basically like owning your own power station: The energy from the solar panels can be used to run the appliances in your home, thereby allowing you to bypass your electricity retailer for a portion of your electricity needs.